dev1virtuoso/dev1virtuoso/CONTRIBUTING.md

 Welcome to this repository!
 We appreciate your interest in contributing to this repository.

-If you have any questions or need assistance, please feel free to contact me at [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).
+If you have any questions or need assistance, please feel free to contact me through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).

 ## Issues